 How can software for inventory management help your business?

-Software for inventory and warehouse management is used for tracking inventory as it flows in and out of a business.
+Software for inventory management is used for tracking inventory as it flows in and out of a business.
 Central to all operations, software for inventory facilitates the purchasing process, manages sales, order and warehouse management, and tracks inventory locations and levels, and product availability.

 Many small businesses think they don’t need inventory management software and just get by with QuickBooks, spreadsheets and manual inventory counts.
 But, today’s hyper-competitive environment requires technology to succeed.
-Software for inventory and warehouse management does much more than simply track inventory – it manages purchasing, vendors, customer service, order management and fulfillment and much more.
+Software for inventory management does much more than simply track inventory – it manages purchasing, vendors, customer service, order management and fulfillment and much more.

 Most businesses have a large amount of capital invested in inventory.
 Yet, many businesses attempt to manage their inventory with spreadsheets and accounting software.
 Accounting software can do many great things, but managing inventory is not one of them.
 So, what can inventory software do for your business that accounting software can’t do?